How To Roast Red Peppers & Make A Pasta Sauce With Them

 Dump puree into skillet on low to medium heat.

-After sauce has warmed a bit (the heat helps to take a little edge off of the raw garlic), add cream cheese, basil and salt.
+After sauce has heated and cooked a bit (the heat helps to take a little edge off of the raw garlic), add cream cheese, basil and salt.
 Stir well.

 Add drained pasta to sauce.